OpenDDS/OpenDDS/docs/design/security.md

 ## Authentication

 Authentication occurs after participants discover each other.
-It consists of a three-way handshake using the builtin SDP participant readers and writers.
+It consists of a three-way handshake using the "builtin SDP participant" readers and writers.

 - Request
   - Based on GUIDs, one side takes the lead and starts the handshake by sending